 She graduated high school at the age of 16 and went to Stanford University.
 Jemison received dual degrees in degrees in chemical engineering and African American studies.
 After Stanford, she completed medical school.

 Jemison went on to be a physician and engineer and a NASA astronaut.

 After completing her NASA mission, she developed her own organization for advancing technologies.

 We know of many black women and leaders of the civil rights movement, but do you know about Ella Baker?

-Baker spent more than 50 years fighting for civil and human rights and fighting against Jim Crow laws.
+Baker spent more than 50 years fighting for civil and human rights and fighting against Jim Crow laws — part of important events in Black women’s history.
 However, her works were mostly behind the scenes, so she is rarely credited for her roles in those movements and in history.

 She was known not only for fighting for rights of people, but also for inspiring and encouraging young people and students to fight for rights and become involved in movements.

 Ella Baker facts:

 - Co-founder of the Southern Christian Leadership Conference (SCLC), which was led by Martin Luther King.

 - Baker inspired the creation of Student Non-Violent Coordinating Committee (SNCC).